molvera3/CEPprogrammingguide/README.md

 * [Composite Nation website](http://compositenation.com)
 * [Facebook fan page](http://facebook.com/compositenationofficial)
 * [Instagram Composite Nation's account](http://instagram.com/compositenation)

+This is just the beginning, and I feel like a knowledge snowball going down the hill.
+Learning new things makes me happier, sharing them with you makes me even happier.
+So hope this can be helpful for you if you are starting on this or at least this can be inspiring :).

 PS.
 # Never give up on anything that you want in life